MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/connection-failure-rate-top-95-pct-device--ap-pairs.md

 ms.localizationpriority: medium
 ---

-# Connection failure rate of top 95% of device / AP pairs – All
+# Connection failure rate of top 95 percent of device / AP pairs – All

 ## Description